 No theologian, he looked to the long history, the tradition, of Christian government that existed before the Revolution as the source of political and social wisdom.
 As he would write in a dispatch (in French, the only language in which he wrote) to an Austrian ambassador to the Holy See:

-Well among other things, he is the author of a piece, which has just been published at this site.
-The piece is here and is called The Great Nineteenth.
+Well, among other things, he is the author of a piece, which has just been published at this site.
+The above was taken from that piece and is called The Great Nineteenth.

 This is to say, it can tell us not only about “Prince Clemens Metternich (1773-1859) … man of power” but much else besides that Tomberg was drawing from.